fortio/fortio/README.md

         grpc server port.
 Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079") -h    Print usage/help on stdout
-  -halfclose
+  -h2
+        Attempt to use http2.0 / h2 (instead of http 1.1) with stdclient and TLS -halfclose
         When not keepalive, whether to half close the connection (only for fast http)